ruslanasa/lithuania.ai/content/en/home/index.md

 draft: true
 weight: 0
 ---
-Association dedicated to development of Artificial Intelligence in Lithuania
+Association dedicated to promote development of Artificial Intelligence in Lithuania